reedjosh/Bluetooth_Project/readme.md

 # DE0-Nano Bluetooth Via HC-05

-This project implements uart inside the Altera Cylone 4 FPGA which then uses a bufer to send and recieve ascii characters.
+This project implements uart inside the Altera Cylone 4 FPGA which then uses a buffer to send and recieve ascii characters.

 Built with Quartus 17.